LeonidDybovskij/yandex_cars_boosting/README.md

 # Cars boosting

-Here several gradient boosting libraries were used to solve a regression problem.
+Here several gradient boosting models were tried to solve a regression problem.